 SOC 304 Majority-Minority Relations

-Working with the ICS Program director or an ICS advisor, students select one or two elective courses from the various focus options to complete their specific cultural or thematic focus work.
-These options include:
+Working with the department chair, students select one or two elective courses from the various areas of study to complete their specific coursework.
+These include:

-At least half the ICS course work must be taken at Elmhurst College.
-Some focuses, especially international, may need additional foreign language competency.
-A maximum of two courses may count also toward general education requirements or other majors or minors.
+At least half the ICS coursework must be taken at Elmhurst College.
+Some areas of study, especially international, may require additional foreign language competency.
+A maximum of two courses may count also toward Integrated Curriculum requirements or other majors or minors.